 Congressman DeSaulnier has fought for greater accountability of the state’s transportation infrastructure projects including the Bay Bridge.
 He founded the Select Committee on Excellence, Innovation, and Accountability in State Government as a means to examine the ways to improve state government to more efficiently and effectively deliver services to California citizens.
 Mark also served in the State Assembly and received the distinction of being the first freshman in history to chair the Assembly Transportation Committee.

 On the state level, Mark fought to safeguard against corporate tax giveaways, end prescription drug abuse, protect homeowners against foreclosure, and create the first in the country menu labeling standards.
 He was a proponent of more stringent guidelines to prevent the use of harmful, toxic pesticides in schools.
-During his time state legislature, 61 of Mark’s bills were passed and became California state law.
+During his time in the state legislature, 61 of Mark’s bills were passed and became California state law.

 Born in Lowell, Massachusetts, Mark earned his BA in History from the College of the Holy Cross.
 As a young man in Massachusetts, Congressman DeSaulnier worked for the Boston juvenile court, as a warehouse worker, and as a hotel services employee.
 Mark was a member of both the Teamsters International Union and the Hotel Employees and Restaurant Employees International Union.
 In the early 1970s, Mark moved to California and over the next 35 years, he owned and managed several successful Bay Area restaurants.
 He has been a small business owner most of his career.